 Flags and standards were displayed in a pair of glass cases inside the Library's main entrance.
 One case contained a Union Jack and the British Empire Service League flag.
 The other case housed the 2 standards of the Silver Cross Women of Canada.

-See the flags and standards at the Maritime Command Museum.
+See the flags and standards at the Maritime Command Museum, opens a new window.

 The Silver Cross which hung in the Library is a replica of the Silver Cross presented by the Government of Canada to all mothers and widows of those who died in the service of their country during World War 1, World War 2, and the Korean War.
 It was donated to the Library in 1950 by Mrs. G. A. MacIntosh, first president of the Halifax County Chapter of the Silver Cross Women of Canada.
 Its original home in the Library was in the indoor Garden of Remembrance.

-See the Silver Cross at the Maritime Command Museum.
+See the Silver Cross at the Maritime Command Museum, opens a new window.

 In 1951, 3 murals depicting the role of servicemen during the war years were commissioned and painted by local artist Commander Donald Cameron MacKay.
 Commander MacKay was the principal of the Nova Scotia College of Art and had served in the Royal Canadian Navy, for part of his 6 years as a war artist.
-The murals were exhibited in the Library for many years until they were donated to the Maritime Command Museum in 1974.
+The murals were exhibited in the Library for many years until they were donated to the Maritime Command Museum, opens a new window in 1974.

 In addition to the memorial artifacts that were displayed in the Spring Garden Road Memorial Library, the building incorporates important memorial features, still there today.
 The building is owned by the Halifax Regional Municipality, which will be exploring how best to honour the history of the site in the redevelopment plans.